LNBGitHub/LNBGitHub/README.md

 - 🔭 Building a text summarisation and sentiment analysis prototype using language models for maritime situational awareness.
 - ⚡ Fun fact: training for Ironman triathlon.

-## 🌱 Open to full-time opportunities in analytics and data science in Australia or New Zealand.
-Feel free to reach out to me via LinkedIn or email Lnbsocialbox@gmail.com
+### 🌱 Open to full-time opportunities in analytics and data science in Australia or New Zealand.
+Feel free to reach out to me via <a href="https://www.linkedin.com/in/lnbpublicprofile/">LinkedIn</a> or <a href="Lnbsocialbox@gmail.com">E-mail</a>.